Raid on Kronstadt: Later actions

-After the raid Cowan continued to blockade Kronstadt and lay minefields on its approaches and Agar continued to run agents into the area.
+After the raid Cowan continued to blockade Kronstadt and laid minefields on its approaches and Agar continued to run agents into the area.
 On 31 August the British destroyer Vittoria was sunk by the Bolshevik submarine Pantera.
 This was the last engagement between Bolshevik and Allied vessels in the Baltic, though losses of vessels of both sides to mines and British air raids on Kronstadt continued.
 An attempt in late October to bombard Krasnaya Gorka by a monitor, Erebus, failed due to lack of ammunition and the loss of her spotting aircraft.

 In November Cowan's ships drove back attacks on Riga and Libau (modern-day Liepāja) by the German-supported West Russian Volunteer Army.
 By this point the Bolsheviks had grown weary of war and peace talks began, these led to an armistice.
 The Treaty of Tartu saw Russian recognition of the independence of Estonia on 2 February 1920, the Soviet–Lithuanian Peace Treaty accomplished the same for Lithuania on 12 July and the Latvian–Soviet Peace Treaty for Latvia on 11 August.